frameworkjet/FrameworkJet/README.md

 	}
 }
 ```
-Check if the configuration is correct and restart the service.
-For Ubuntu this would look like this:
+Check the validity of the configuration and reload:
 ```
 nginx -t
-service nginx restart
+service nginx reload
 ```

 ### Apache